2sic/app-jobs/readme.md

 | Bootstrap 3         | ✅    | optimized
 | Bootstrap 4         | ✅    | optimized
 | Bootstrap 5         | ✅    | optimized

-This means that it

-1. can be used to create a simple contact form in one minute
-2. can be modified to be any other form you need
-4. can be used as a starting point for your own AJAX forms in DNN

-The app is built with the [pattern **Don't be DAFT**][daft] (DAFT = Densely Abstract Features for Techies), aka the **Anti-Abstraction** pattern.
-So customizing it is mostly done using common technologies like HTML, JS and some C#.

 ## Quick Intro To The Jobs App for DNN
 A [DNN App][2sxc] is like a DNN module, just way better :).
 Since this is an open-code/open-source 2sxc-app, you can customize it to be anything you want!
 This list just shows what it already does, so you know what you get out-of-the-first-box.